vtjc2002/LearnAI-Bootcamp/README.md

 - Build and publish an intelligent bot using Microsoft Bot Framework that leverages LUIS and Azure Search
 - Add Cognitive Services (specifically the Bing Search APIs) to your existing applications

 ## Prerequisites

 This workshop is meant for an AI Developer on Azure.
 Since this is only a short workshop, there are certain things you need before you arrive.

 Firstly, you should have some previous exposure to Visual Studio.
 We will be using it for everything we are building in the workshop, so you should be familiar with [how to use it](https://docs.microsoft.com/en-us/visualstudio/ide/visual-studio-ide) to create applications.
 Additionally, this is not a class where we teach you how to code or develop applications.
 We assume you have some familiarity with C# (intermediate level - you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949) and [here](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/)), but you do not know how to implement solutions with Cognitive Services.

 Secondly, you should have some experience developing bots with Microsoft's Bot Framework.
 We won't spend a lot of time discussing how to design them or how dialogs work.
 If you are not familiar with the Bot Framework, you should complete [this tutorial](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0) prior to attending the workshop.

 Thirdly, you should have experience with the portal and be able to create resources (and spend money) on Azure.
 We will not be providing Azure passes for this workshop.

 Finally, before arriving at the workshop, we expect you to have completed [1_Setup](./lab01.1-computer_vision/1_Setup.md) along with configuring the following for Custom Vision:

-  * Training API Key: The training API key allows you to create, manage and train Custom Vision project programmatically.
+1. Training API Key: The training API key allows you to create, manage and train Custom Vision project programmatically

-    * You can obtain a key by creating a new project at https://customvision.ai and then clicking on the “setting” gear in the top right.
+1. You can obtain a key by creating a new project at <https://customvision.ai> and then clicking on the “setting” gear in the top right

 ## Agenda